 How to Restrict Changing Mouse Pointers in Windows 10

 - Access Group Policy Editor from the search by writing gpedit at the on the allocated search box.
 When the result arrives, click on it to open.

 - Travel through the path mentioned here to carry out the changes:

 Local Computer Policy => User Configuration => Administrative Templates => Control Panel => Personalization.

 - The other facet of Personalization exhibits multiple settings.
 Look for Prevent changing mouse pointers.

-- Right click and pick up Edit option.
+- Right click and select the Edit option.

 - Upon the arrival of another window, choose round button of Enabled from the left edge of the window followed by a click on Apply and Ok buttons.

-- Now, pick up Mouse small icon from the Control Panel.
+- Now, select Mouse small icon from the Control Panel.

 - The Pointers tab will be missed so that no one can work with the schemes.

 The entire procedure is simple and a great relief can be felt as none will be able to modify the schemes of the mouse pointers.
 These constraints are very important to make your system safe from any unwanted modifications.